Aameer/aameer.github.io/_posts/2014-10-22-road-map-to-build-a-shopify-application-django.markdown

 products = shopify.Product.find(status='any')
 {% endhighlight %}

-product has other properties too check [here] (http://docs.shopify.com/api/product).
+product has other properties too check [here](http://docs.shopify.com/api/product).

 * There is also a neat way to inetract with shopify api where you can test your snippets for instructions please read [this]( http://docs.shopify.com/api/introduction/using-the-api-console) article.